 In 2014 the public was finally able to vote on and approve the water bond as Proposition 1, a substantially smaller \$7.525 billion water bond that had undergone significant modification by the legislature once again.
 Proposition 1 makes \$720 million available for grants and loans for projects to prevent or clean up the contamination of groundwater that serves or has served as a drinking water source.
-In addition, Proposition 1 makes \$80 million available for grants for treatment and remediation activities that prevent or reduce the contamination of groundwater that serves as a source of drinking water.
-As a result, the WQA is well positioned to access these funds as an agency responsible for overseeing groundwater cleanup.
-WQA is working closely with the SWRCB and the San Gabriel Valley State Legislative Caucus to further enhance WQA's ability to access funding.
+In addition, the Proposition 1 language specifically makes \$80 million available for grants for "treatment and remediation activities" that prevent or reduce the contamination of groundwater that serves as a source of drinking water.
+Despite support from the Assembly Speaker's Office, the SWRCB Department of Finance, and the San Gabriel Valley Legislative Caucus, the State Attorney General's Office offered an opinion via the State Treasurer's Office that the \$80M in Proposition 1 cannot be used for "treatment and remediation activities" as the WQA, legislature and voters intended.
+WQA is working closely with the SWRCB and the San Gabriel Valley State Legislative Caucus to access this funding through either the legislature or State Attorney General's Office.